 The New Testament teaches the priesthood of all believers.
 Every Christian has access by prayer to God directly through the blood of Jesus (Heb.
 4:14-16).
 We are a part of the “royal priesthood” (1 Pet.
 2:8).
-Just as the Old Testament-priest had the highest view of God, so the New Testament priest should have a high view of God.
-If the Christian “priest” has a correct understanding of who God is, he will not take his name in vain.
+Just as the Old Testament priest had the highest view of God, so the New Testament priest should have a high view of God.
+If the Christian “priest” correctly understands who God is, he will not take his name in vain.

 Cursing may produce detrimental associations.
-Many make a practice of cursing or using minced oaths (using a slang word as a swear word such as, darn for damn) in association with God.
+Many practice cursing or using minced oaths (using a slang word as a swear word such as, darn for damn) in association with God.

 Some even find swearing or minced oaths somewhat entertaining.
-The Bible identifies those that curse in a different way.
+The Bible identifies those that curse differently.
 David said, “Thine enemies take thy name in vain” (Ps.
 139:20).
 When a Christian curses, he identifies himself with the enemy of God.

 Cursing is also a characteristic of “desperate men.”
-During the Great Tribulation, men who have rejected Christ as Savior will panic in the midst of the judgment of God and blaspheme the name of God (Rev. 16:9).
+During the Great Tribulation, men who have rejected Christ as Savior will panic in the midst of God’s judgment and blaspheme God’s name (Rev. 16:9).